VelesYura/pyton/README.md

-# my first project Pyton
+# Repository for Python Training